bobleesj/scikit-package/doc/source/tutorials/level-4-tutorial.rst

 Overview
 --------

-1. Create a new GitHub repository

-2. Create a new Package locally with ``scikit-package``

-3. Upload your new project to the GitHub repository

-In this section, you will use ``scikit-package`` to start a new project that is readily installable.
-This ensures that your code is available across all files on your local computer.
-Hence, Level 4 is also referred to as ``system``.
+You will learn to share code across any files in your computer.
 By the end of this tutorial, you will also have your package hosted on GitHub, where you will utilize GitHub Actions to run automatic linting and testing for the incoming code in your GitHub repository.

 This tutorial should take about 10 to 15 minutes.

+Table of contents
+^^^^^^^^^^^^^^^^^

+1. :ref:`create-new-project-with-scikit-package`

+2. :ref:`automate-code-linting-and-testing`

+3. :ref:`use-pull-request-to-upload-code-to-github`

 Prerequisites
 ^^^^^^^^^^^^^